 Nordic walking provides all the benefits of regular exercise and many additional benefits also but interestingly, the side effects of walking are totally eliminated in Nordic walking.
 Besides all the great effects of Nordic walking, the greatest help comes in the shape of very significant increase in the body balance.
 Those with Parkinson’s often experience body balance issues and often, eventually, lose their mobility.
 Nordic walking is a fantastic solution, giving confidence, independence and a positive outlook.

 Nordic walking is an outdoor activity and there are even more benefits because your are enjoying the beautiful green space, through all seasons, which is a liberating feel-good sensation for the holistic well being of mind, body and soul.
 Exercising in Mother Nature’s Green Gym, with ever changing scenery, boosts the endorphins and you just don’t realise how hard you are working out!

 Janine and Maria, your Berkshire Nordic Walking Instructors, also bring their own experience and enthusiasm for Nordic Walking.Their motto is, “We aspire to Inspire”.
 It is addictive!
 It is not just an activity but a way of life; the people, the community spirit, the humour, the adventures, is making it a fast growing sport in Berkshire and the UK.
 It has wide appeal for so many people of all ages, abilities and size.

-Why join us and sign up for the Dawn to Dusk Challenge.
+Why join us and sign up for the Walk In Parkinson’s Challenge.
 All proceeds will be going towards the Activator Poles so that we can continue to support our inclusive membership and reach out to all abilities and ages.